 She regularly hired musicians, photographers, modistes, architects and caterers.
 She invited theater groups to rehearse in her home and a filmmaker to shoot his movies at her estate at no charge.
 At various times she let a writer, an actress and a singer stay in one of the apartments in her townhouse rent free.
 Ford Dabney, whose orchestra performed nightly at Florenz Ziegfeld’s Rooftop Garden during the 1910s, was among the many musicians who played for her parties.
 She commissioned photographers like R. E. Mercer, James Latimer Allen and James Van Der Zee.
 And of course as president of the Madam C. J. Walker Manufacturing Company, she was a regular advertiser in black newspapers throughout the country.

-During the early 1920s she spent six months abroad.
+During the early 1920s she spent five months abroad.
 In Paris she stayed in a suite at the Hotel Carlton on the Champs-Elysees near the Arc de Triomphe and was invited to a private showing at Cartier.
 She attended the opera at Covent Garden in London, witnessed the coronation of the Pope in Rome, toured the pyramids in Egypt on camelback and had an audience with Empress Zauditu in Addis Ababa.

 When I look on my bookshelves, I’m grateful to all the authors who have written about other Harlem Renaissance figures.
 In addition to books by A’Lelia Walker’s friends (including Langston Hughes’s The Big Sea, James Weldon Johnson’s Black Manhattan and Carl Van Vechten’s The Splendid, Drunken Twenties), I rely upon dozens of other more recent historical accounts and biographies.
 To name just a few: Bruce Kellner’s The Harlem Renaissance: A Historical Dictionary for the Era, Emily Bernard’s Remember Me to Harlem, Valerie Boyd’s Wrapped in Rainbows and Hill and Hatch’s A History of African American Theatre.
 Having their work has provided a welcome road map and countless leads.